 Applications are submitted online via the Graduate School website.
 When creating your application account, ensure that your name matches the name listed on your official, government-issued identification (e.g., passport).

 Please note: When completing the Educational Intent section in the online application, there are two entries for the A. James Clark School of Engineering.
 The M.S. and Ph.D. programs can be found under "Electrical and Computer Engineering (ENEE)."

 Application Review Process

 After your application is complete, it will be reviewed by the ECE Department.
+The student's files are evaluated by members of a graduate admissions committee and by a faculty member(s) whose area of research is related to the student's stated research interest.
 The department will decide whether or not to recommend you for admission to the Graduate School.
 The Graduate School makes all final admissions decisions and will issue the official admission letter.

 In most cases, applicants who have submitted complete application packages by the stated deadline should receive notification of admission or rejection between February and May.
 Once the decision has been made, you will be able to view your decision letter online by logging back into your application.

-Clark School Distinguished Graduate Fellowships are offered to applicants with exceptionally strong academic records.
+- Clark School Doctoral Fellowships are offered to doctoral applicants with exceptionally strong academic records.
 Fellowships include full tuition remission, subsidized health benefits, and a generous stipend.